pkulchenko/ZeroBraneStudio/doc-faq.md

 ## Why is the text blurry in the editor when running on retina display (OSX)?

-You can set `hidpi = true` in [configuration settings](doc-configuration.html).
+You can set `hidpi = true` in [configuration settings](doc-configuration.html);
+this setting is enabled by default on OSX starting from v0.60.

-Using this setting negatively affects [indicators](doc-styles-color-schemes.html#indicators) that have alpha property, so it is not enabled by default.
+Note that using this setting negatively affects [indicators](doc-styles-color-schemes.html#indicators) that have alpha property (the indicators are not shown when this setting is enabled).

 ## How to change background color in the editor?